wearefrank/openforms2bpel/CONTRIBUTING.md

 1. Run the e2e testsuite by using the below Docker-Compose and configuration to validate the changes.
 You should only need `docker-compose -f ./docker-compose.zaakbrug.dev.yml up --build --force-recreate` for this.
 (TODO: Automate running of e2e tests in ci/cd).
 1. Commit you changes on a branch with as message: `build(dependencies): bump f!f version to <new tag>`.
 Create a PR to have you changes merged to master.

+## Docusaurus version
+1. Navigate to "docusaurus" subfolder with `cd ./docusaurus`.
+2. Update dependencies with `npm i @docusaurus/core@latest @docusaurus/preset-classic@latest @docusaurus/module-type-aliases@latest @docusaurus/tsconfig@latest @docusaurus/types@latest`.

+# Local Development
+## Docusaurus
+1. Navigate to "docusaurus" subfolder with `cd ./docusaurus`.
+2. Install dependencies with `npm install`.
+3. Serve Docusaurus webserver locally with `docusaurus start`.
+By default it is served at `http://localhost:3000/`.
+4. Basic guide on how to use Docusaurus and a styleguide can be found at `./docusaurus/docs/_README.md`.

 # Testing with SoapUI

 ## Configuring SoapUI